Client-Side Web SDK

 method to return the collected phone number to the SDK.

-call, then call resolve(null)
+call, call resolve(null)

 function.